Certificate in TESL/TEFL

 - Certificate students wishing to earn the MA must make formal application for the master's program following all guidelines specified by the English Department and the University.

-For more information about the TESL/TEFL certificate program, contact Dr. Teresa Dalle at 901.678.3542, Patterson Hall 401D.
+For more information about the TESL/TEFL certificate program, contact Dr. Rebecca Adams at 901.678.4892, Patterson Hall 431.
 For more information about the English graduate programs, contact Ms. Sarah Ellis in the English Graduate Office, Patterson 461, 901.678.1448.

-For more information about the Certificate program in TESL/TEFL requirements, visit the Graduate Catalog (Sec VI, part B).
+For more information about the Certificate program in TESL/TEFL requirements, visit the English Graduate Catalog.